-Common questions many people have is "When was interracial marriage legalized?" and "When did interracial marriage first become legal?"
-Since the year 1967, interracial marriage has been legal in the U.S. That year; the Supreme Court ruled in Loving v.
-Virginia that prohibiting people from getting married because of their race is a violation of the 14th amendment.
-This amendment states that all U.S. citizens have some basic rights including the right to marry.
+Since the year 1967, interracial marriage has been legal in the US.
+In 1967, the Supreme Court ruled in Loving v.
+Virginia that prohibiting people from getting married because of their race violates the 14th amendment.
+The 14th amendment states that all US citizens have certain fundamental rights, including the right to marry.
+The Supreme Court found that past interracial marriage laws violated the fundamental rights of individuals and ruled these laws unconstitutional.

-But before this landmark decision, there were really strict laws in place regarding interracial marriage in much of the U.S. These laws, known as anti-miscegenation laws, were not national but state laws that controlled how marriage worked in each state.
-In many states before 1967, not only was it illegal to marry someone of a different race, it was a felony offense.
+These laws, known as anti-miscegenation laws, were not national but state laws that controlled how marriage worked in each state.
+In many states before 1967, not only was it illegal to marry someone of a different race, but it was also a felony offense.

 Pastors and others with authority to perform marriage ceremonies were banned from conducting interracial marriage ceremonies.
-People from different races who were in a relationship but not married were often put in jail as well since interracial sex was a felony as well.
+People of different races who were in a relationship but not married were often jailed since intimacy between individuals of different races was a felony as well.

 Eleanor Butler Case

-These laws dated back to colonial days.
-In the mid-1600s, certain colonies began to put laws in place to stop whites from marrying slaves.
-One such case was that of Eleanor Butler, a poor indentured servant originally from Ireland.
-At just 16 years old, she announced her intention to marry a slaved named Charles.
-Because of the laws in Maryland at the time, this meant Eleanor herself would become a slave and serve the same master as her husband-to-be.
+One such case was that of Eleanor Butler, a poor servant originally from Ireland.
+At 16 years old, she announced her intention to marry an enslaved man named Charles, whom she loved.
+Because of the laws in Maryland at the time, this meant Eleanor herself would become enslaved and serve the same "master" as her husband-to-be.

-Distressed by this idea, Eleanor's boss asked the colony to put a law in place banning free servants from marrying slaves.
+Distressed by this idea, Eleanor's boss asked the colony to put a law in place banning free servants from marrying enslaved people.
 The law was passed, but not before Eleanor married Charles.
-They had several children and lived out their days in slavery.
-Generations later, one of Eleanor's grandchildren was able to successfully sue for her freedom based on the fact that she descended from a white woman.
+They had several children and lived together in slavery.
+Later, Eleanor's grandchild successfully sued for her freedom because she descended from a white woman.

-So, what does the Bible say about interracial marriage?
-While there isn't a specific verse that says verbatim "interracial marriage is okay," there is an old testament story that solidifies this fact.
-It involves one of his most faithful and trusted servants, Moses.
+Some may wonder what the Bible says about interracial marriage.
+While there isn't a specific verse that says verbatim, "interracial marriage is okay," there is an Old Testament story that may indicate support.
+It involves one of God's most faithful and trusted servants, Moses.

 The Loving Case

-Thousands of years after Moses and his wife peaked God's interest; another couple would make international news.
-An interracial marriage movie has since been made about this case, showcasing the life and legal battle of the Loving Family.
-Richard Loving, a white man, and his wife, Mildred, were the plaintiffs who took their fight for marriage rights to the Supreme Court.
+Richard Loving, a white man, and his wife, Mildred, were plaintiffs in an interracial marriage who took their fight for marriage rights to the Supreme Court.

-We will save you all the details in case you want to watch the movie, but the interracial marriage of the Lovings would change the course of history for other couples in the U.S.
+Unanimously, the Supreme Court ruled in favor of the Loving couple, and the law prohibiting interracial marriage was overturned for the entire country.
+The interracial marriage of the Lovings would change the course of history for other couples in the US in the years to come.

 Interracial Marriage Today

-Part of the reason society is changing on this matter has to do with interracial couples being displayed positively in the media.
-Alfre Woodard and Roderick Spencer, Salma Hayek and Francois-Henri Pinault, Kanye West and Kim Kardashian, the list goes on and on!
+Part of the positive change in opinions may be due to interracial couples being displayed positively in the media.
+From Alfre Woodard and Roderick Spencer, Salma Hayek and Francois-Henri Pinault, and Kanye West and Kim Kardashian, various couples represent these types of relationships.

 Current Social Stigmas